pkane2001/Distort/docs/multitone.md

 ```

 ## Changes in 1.0.36
-* Fix: when using file as source, changin file didn't update the test signal due to caching
+* Fix: when using file as source, changing file didn't update the test signal due to caching
 * Fix: apply dither to source file if play gain setting is adjusted and dither option is enabled
 * Fix: adjust 24 bit scaling to not exceed full scale when converting to/from floating point
 * Fix: save window position and other settings when changing some parameters on the main screen